A Family Guide to Edison and Ford Winter Estates in Fort Myers

 Mission & Details

-• Guided tours: Private guided tours (minimum 20 people, maximum 25) require minimum two-week advance reservations and are based on availability.
+- Guided tours: Private guided tours (minimum 20 people, maximum 25) require a minimum two-week advance reservation and are based on availability.
 Smaller groups can reserve a private guided tour at a flat rate of $450, or $600 in high season (January – March).

-To experience the highest quality in amenities, decor, and cleanliness, book your stay with Sun Palace Vacations.
+Experience the highest quality in amenities, decor, and cleanliness by booking your stay with Sun Palace Vacations.
 We guarantee you’ll have the most authentic, enjoyable, and relaxing time ever.